dreamcatcher-tech/network/Inbox/2024-04-19 1437 marketing tools.md

 like an assasination map in a murder plot, but in reverse, to find out how to reach certain people.

 What is the definition of online ?

+Every venture would need this outreach option.
+Network members would be fortified against traditional outreach, as HAL processes all incoming info for relevance.
+We would require incoming to pay the AI fees to read their message.

+So if we made these tools internally, they could be good for every one of our users.

+Biggest winner would be if we could get contacts to do the promotion for us, like a commssion for introducing people you know, turning everyone into a marketer, and pushing the reqards out to the edges of the network.
+Offer commision for referrals of any kind.